Guigfd/Spiraloid-Toolkit-for-Blender/README.md

 this script creates a mirror all menu in the vertex groups menu that will coppy all vertex groups from one side of a model to the other for a symmetrical mesh.  this means you can paint weights for the left hand, legs, torso etc and then mirror all weights to the other side (the other side weights are overwritten).
 There is a small options menu that comes up to let you choose an axis etc.

+---

+FastPreview.py

+This adds a "preview" button to the timeline.  when pressed this will playback (or preview) the current range from the beginning and when pressed again, will return the current frame to the frame before preview.
+This is most usefull when refining a pose and wanting to see how it feels in motion without having to constantly place the edit frame over and over again.
+When animating, I recommend binding it to the spacebar (and moving the search to another key, like command+s)